-675 Four years of overlapping AWS measurements at 5603 and 5873 m on Kersten Glacier (2009-2013) provide a great opportunity to extend our empirical knowledge of elevation gradients in temperature, humidity, and precipitation to a special environment, characterized by its equatorial location and a massive free-standing mountain, Kilimanjaro.
-There are at least two remarkable points that fuel the knowledge extension in comparison to previous studies of gradients on (mostly, midlatitude) glaciers.
+Four years of overlapping AWS measurements at 5603 and 5873 m on Kersten Glacier (2009-2013) provide a great opportunity to extend our empirical knowledge of elevation gradients in temperature, humidity, and precipitation to a special environment, characterized by its equatorial location and a massive free-standing mountain, Kilimanjaro.
+There are at least two remarkable points that fuel the knowledge extension in comparison to previous studies of gradients on (mostly midlatitude) glaciers.

-First and at the local scale, the measured T and ACC gradients seem comparatively strong, with average decreases of 0.75 K and 114 ± 16 mm w.e. year-1 per 100 m altitude, respectively.
-Mean RH, by contrast, differs hardly between the two measurement sites, a result that agrees with the observation of near-constant RH with elevation on extratropical mountain glaciers (e.g., Greuell et al., 1997).
-What is moreover striking in the formation of the mean T gradient is a variability 685 between wet and dry seasons that is anchored in a large diurnal cycle.
-T gradients are roughly two times (dry season) or three times (wet season) as strong in the early morning as in the late afternoon.
-Similarly, the elevation decrease in water vapor pressure fluctuates within a day and is ~4 times as large around noon as during the night.
-Measurement accuracy precludes resolving a diurnal cycle in ACC, but the measurements suggest that the negative elevation gradient is mainly due to a higher precipitation frequency at 5603 m than at 5873 m, rather than due to larger amounts at the lower site during coincident
+First and at the local scale, the measured T and ACC gradients seem comparatively strong, with average decreases of 0.75 K and $114 \pm 16 \text{ mm}$ w.e. $\text{yr}^{-1}$ per 100 m altitude, respectively.
+Mean RH, by contrast, hardly differs between the two measurement sites, a result that agrees with the observation of near-constant RH with elevation on extratropical mountain glaciers (e.g., Greuell et al., 1997).
+What is moreover striking in the formation of the mean T gradient is a variability between wet and dry seasons that is anchored in a large diurnal cycle.
+T gradients are roughly 2 times (dry season) or 3 times (wet season) as strong in the early morning as in the late afternoon.
+Similarly, the elevation decrease in water vapor pressure fluctuates within a day and is $\sim 4$ times as large around noon as during the night.
+Measurement accuracy precludes resolving a diurnal cycle in ACC, but the measurements suggest that the negative elevation gradient is mainly due to a higher precipitation frequency at 5603 m than at 5873 m, rather than due to larger amounts at the lower site during coincident precipitation events.